-How will she love when the rich golden shaft Hath killed the flock of all affections else That live in her-when liver, brain, and heart, These sovereign thrones, are all supplied, and filled Her sweet perfections with one self king!
+O, she that hath a heart of that fine frame To pay this debt of love but to a brother, How will she love when the rich golden shaft Hath killed the flock of all affections else That live in her-when liver, brain, and heart, These sovereign thrones, are all supplied, and filled Her sweet perfections with one self king!
 Away before me to sweet beds of flowers.
 Love-thoughts lie rich when canopied with bowers.
 (Exeunt)

-(Enter Viola, a Captain, and sailors) VIOLA What country, friends, is this?
+(Enter Viola, a Captain, and sailors)

-CAPTAIN
+What country, friends, is this?

 This is Illyria, lady.

-VIOLA

 And what should I do in Illyria?
 My brother, he is in Elysium.

 Perchance he is not drowned.
 What think you sailors?

-CAPTAIN 5

 It is perchance that you yourself were saved.

-VIOLA

 O my poor brother!-and so perchance may he be.

-CAPTAIN o my poor orother. and so perenance may ne ce.

-True, madam, and to comfort you with chance,

-Assure yourself, after our ship did split,
+True, madam, and to comfort you with chance, Assure yourself, after our ship did split,

-When you and those poor number saved with you

-Hung on our driving boat, I saw your brother,

-Most provident in peril, bind himself-
+When you and those poor number saved with you Hung on our driving boat, I saw your brother, Most provident in peril, bind himself-

 Courage and hope both teaching him the practice-

-To a strong mast that lived upon the sea,

-Where, like Arion on the dolphin's back,

-I saw him hold acquaintance with the waves
+To a strong mast that lived upon the sea, Where, like Arion on the dolphin's back, I saw him hold acquaintance with the waves

 So long as I could see.

-VIOLA (giving mon -

-VIOLA (giving mone
+For saying so, there's gold.
+VIOLA (giving money)

-Mine own escape unfoldeth to my hope,

-Whereto thy speech serves for authority,

-The like of him.
+Mine own escape unfoldeth to my hope, Whereto thy speech serves for authority, The like of him.
 Know'st thou this country?

-CAPTAIN

-Ay, madam, well, for I was bred and born

-Not three hours' travel from this very place.
+Ay, madam, well, for I was bred and born Not three hours' travel from this very place.

-VIOLA

 Who governs here?

 CAPTAIN A noble duke, in nature

 As in name.

-VIOLA What is his name?
+What is his name?
+VIOLA

-CAPTAIN VIOLA Orsino.

 Orsino.

+Orsino.
 I have heard my father name him.

 He was a bachelor then.

-CAPTAIN

 And so is now, or was so very late,

 For but a month ago I went from hence,

 And then 'twas fresh in murmur-as, you know,

 What great ones do the less will prattle of-

 That he did seek the love of fair Olivia.

-VIOLA W(1, -4) = -1, -9

 What's she?

-CAPTAIN A virtual maid the doughter of a count

-A virtuous maid, the daughter of a count That died some twolvementh since then leaving her

-That died some twelvemonth since, then leaving her In the protection of his son, her brother,

-Who shortly also died, for whose dear love,

-They say, she hath abjured the sight
+A virtuous maid, the daughter of a count That died some twelvemonth since, then leaving her In the protection of his son, her brother, Who shortly also died, for whose dear love, They say, she hath abjured the sight

 And company of men.

-VIOLA O that I served that lady,

-VIOLA And might not be delivered to the world

-Till I had made mine own occasion mellow,

-What my estate is.
+O that I served that lady, And might not be delivered to the world Till I had made mine own occasion mellow, What my estate is.

-CAPTAIN That were hard to compass,

-Because she will admit no kind of suit,

-No, not the Duke's.
+That were hard to compass, Because she will admit no kind of suit, No, not the Duke's.

-VIOLA

 There is a fair behaviour in thee, Captain,

 And though that nature with a beauteous wall

 Doth oft close in pollution, yet of thee

 I will believe thou hast a mind that suits

 With this thy fair and outward character.

 I pray thee-and I'll pay thee bounteously-

 Conceal me what I am, and be my aid

 For such disguise as haply shall become

 The form of my intent.
 I'll serve this duke.

 Thou shalt present me as an eunuch to him.

 It may be worth thy pains, for I can sing,

 And speak to him in many sorts of music

 That will allow me very worth his service.

 What else may hap, to time I will commit.

 Only shape thou thy silence to my wit.

-CAPTAIN Do you his augush and your muta Pill ha

 Be you his eunuch, and your mute I'll be.
 When my tongue blabs, then let mine eyes not see.
+VIOLA